Sophie Hyde: Early life and education

-As a teenager in Adelaide, Hyde learnt acting skills at the Unley Youth Theatre (later Urban Myth and now SAYarts), where she met some of her future colleagues.
-She later studied film theatre at Flinders University in Adelaide and followed up at La Trobe University in Melbourne, graduating with a Bachelor of Arts in 1988.
+Sophie Hyde was born in Adelaide in 1977.
+As a teenager, she learnt acting skills at the Unley Youth Theatre (later Urban Myth), where she met some of her future colleagues.
+She later studied film theatre at Flinders University in Adelaide and followed up at La Trobe University in Melbourne, graduating with a Bachelor of Arts in 1998.

 Work

 2000s

 In 2005, Hyde returned to Adelaide with funding to make a film about women's toilets.
 Later that year, she reconnected with a college acquaintance, editor and cinematographer Bryan Mason.
 They began a personal and professional relationship, forming a film company, Closer Productions.
-As of 2018, they reside in Malvern with their daughter, Audrey.
+As of 2018, they reside in Malvern with their child, Audrey.

 2010s

 Hyde and Mason started making videos for nightclubs and dance shows, then moved to documentary films.
 After becoming friends with choreographer and dancer Tanja Liedtke, they started making a documentary about her.
 After the dancer's untimely death in a traffic accident in Sydney in 2007, they completed the film and named it Life in Movement, which was named best work at the 2011 Ruby Awards for the arts, won the 2011 Foxtel Australian Documentary Prize and won AACTA nominations for direction and for best feature documentary.

 Hyde completed her first feature film as director, co-writer and co-producer, 52 Tuesdays, filmed in Adelaide in 2013, then spent a year promoting it.
 This film earned many accolades, including World Cinema Dramatic Directing Award for Hyde at Sundance in 2014 and a Crystal Bear at the Berlin International Film Festival.

 Hyde's next project was a six-part TV series called Fucking Adelaide (aka F*!#ing Adelaide), commissioned by the Australian Broadcasting Corporation and Screen Australia, aired on national TV from 15 July 2018 and ABC iview after debuting at the Adelaide Film Festival in 2017.
 A dark comedy about "home, family, identity and the 'small town-ness' of Adelaide", each episode was a part of a story told from a different character’s perspective, including a character played by Hyde's child Audrey and also starring Tilda Cobham-Hervey, Brendan Maclean and Kate Box as three siblings who respond to their mother's (played by Pamela Rabe) request to return to the family home in Adelaide.
 Hyde has said that "It’s about the beautiful side of family, but also the negative side of being around people who feel like they know you, but perhaps don't allow you to change."; also that it reflects her love of Adelaide, which is greater once one has been away.
 The title started out as a joke, reflecting how Hyde felt about returning to Adelaide after being away — "both comforting and claustrophobic".
-Co-written by Matthew Cormack and Matt Vesely and produced by Rebecca Summerton, it was in competition at the Séries Mania International Festival in France2018, and screened in Berlin.
+Co-written by Matthew Cormack and Matt Vesely and produced by Rebecca Summerton, it was in competition at the Series Mania International Festival in France in 2018, and screened in Berlin.